|Hometown:||Panama City, Fla.|

 Moore has more than 20 years of coaching experience having also served as an assistant at UMass, Boston College, Miami (Fla.) and Nevada.

-"I'm extremely excited about the opportunity to work with one of the nation's top programs," said Moore, who will serve as ASU's recruiting coordinator.
+"I'm extremely excited about the opportunity to work with one of the nation's top programs," Moore said when she joined Charli Turner Thorne's staff.
 "Since my first conversation with Charli I knew she was someone who I wanted to work with.
 She is a very sincere and honest person, who cares deeply about her players and staff.

 "Everything you need to achieve a high level of success is in place here - outstanding leadership and support staff, top-notch facilities and a group of people who are committed to doing their best every day."

 "Our program definitely got better today with the addition of Jackie Moore to our coaching staff," said Turner Thorne.
 "Jackie is a great teacher on the floor, who brings a diverse background of experience that will take our recruiting efforts to the next level.
 While her proven track record speaks for itself, what really stands out about Jackie is her incredible character and enthusiasm and the passion she has for developing student-athletes not only on the basketball court, but in the classroom and in the community. "

 Moore returned to the coaching ranks after spending the previous three years as a member of Walmart's store operations management team.